Dated and annotated list of the works, premieres and arrangements of the music of Conlon Nancarrow

 around 1945

-Suite for Orchestra (also called Piece for Large Orchestra)
+Suite for Orchestra (also called Piece for Large Orchestra), expanded vers. of the

 Piece for Small Orchestra)